-Criteria Indicators 2.3 All FFB supplies from outside the unit of certification are from legal sources.
-2.3.1 (C) For all directly sourced FFB, the mill requires: Information on the location of FFB origins.
-For fruit from Company plantations, this will be Division or Sub-division, for Smallholder fruit, this will be Smallholder name, Division or Sub-division.
-Proof of the ownership status or the right/claim to the land by the grower/smallholder.
-Milling Companies in PNG and the Solomon Islands may only source fruit from their own plantations and directly from Independent Smallholders in geographic proximity that are participants in the Unit of Certification of the applicable Smallholder group.
+2.3 All FFB supplies 2.3.1 (C) For all directly sourced FFB, the mill requires: Improved risk from outside the unit Information on the location of FFB origins.
+For fruit from management of certification are Company plantations, this will be Division or Sub-division, for from legal sources.
+Smallholder fruit, this will be Smallholder name, Division or Subdivision.
+Proof of the ownership status or the right/claim to the land by the grower/smallholder Milling Companies in PNG and the Solomon Islands may only source fruit from their own plantations and directly from Independent Smallholders in geographic proximity that are participants in the Unit of Certification of the applicable Smallholder group.
 2.3.2 No fruit is to be indirectly sourced through third party traders.
-ToC Outcomes Improved risk management Lie.
-Lie was to be managed, deal sea through this party traders.